EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Sports crowds emulate war.
 Is it a form of sublimation?
 It is only seen in contact group sports, not group sports like cricket.
 It is only the working class, though.

-Is the rape of women in war really a group display of aggression or dominance. ¼ of black Caribbean have a white male ancestor because of rape by slave masters.
+Is the rape of women in war a group display of aggression or dominance. ¼ of black Caribbean have a white male ancestor because of rape by slave masters.

 Alpha-biased theory.